 An archive of 25 years of British dance

-is a selective filing cabinet of more than 25 years of my writings as a reviewer and close observer of the British and visiting international dance and ballet scene, published in The Daily & Sunday Telegraph 1992-2008, The Arts Desk from 2009, The Spectator 2014-16, and other publications where online.
+is a selective, partial and alphabetically indexed filing cabinet of my observations of the British and visiting international dance and ballet scene, published in The Daily & Sunday Telegraph 1992-2008, The Arts Desk from 2009, The Spectator 2014-16, and other dance press.
 It consists of interviews with major performers and creators, features and commentaries on arts issues, reviews and previews of shows that seemed significant above the usual run (including premieres of some now-famous events), and obituaries.
 See the Index in the menubar.

-It isn't critically organized, but, to my eye, the accumulation of reportage of the dance waterfront during the period is defined by the emergence and prominence in the artistic conversation of the dancers Sylvie Guillem, Tamara Rojo, Uliana Lopatkina, Irek Mukhamedov and Carlos Acosta, and the choreographers Akram Khan, Wayne McGregor and Matthew Bourne.
+With hindsight, my reportage of the dance waterfront was loosely defined around the emergence of the ballet dancers Sylvie Guillem, Tamara Rojo, Uliana Lopatkina, Irek Mukhamedov, Johan Kobborg and Carlos Acosta, and the contemporary choreographers Akram Khan, Wayne McGregor and Matthew Bourne.

-Still, although many threads of the artform's history were stretching thin or snapping, my cuttings are first-hand evidence of the blizzard of variety to be found in dance-going up and down Britain, classical, neo-classical and contemporary ballet, modern dance, physical theatre, dance theatre, flamenco, hip hop, mime, folk dance, circus, jazz, cabaret, installation dance, video and digital work, with their frequent merging and mixing reflecting increasingly eclectic training systems, creative options, cultural tastes, employment realities, inflaming the traditional rows about standards.
+Still, although many threads of performing history were stretching thin or snapping, my cuttings indicate the continuing blizzard of variety in dance-going up and down Britain, classical, neo-classical and contemporary ballet, modern dance, physical theatre, dance theatre, flamenco, hip hop, mime, folk dance, circus, jazz, cabaret, installation dance, video and digital work, with all their merging and mixing reflecting/prodding increasingly eclectic training systems, creative options, cultural tastes, employment realities, inflaming the traditional rows about standards.

 I hope you find something to enjoy.
-If you want to republish or extract anything, kindly on this link.
+If you want to republish or extract anything, or find a missing link, kindly .

-I trained as a pianist, singer and violist at the Royal College of Music, London (ARCM) and gained an MA in Russian Studies at University College, London in 2014.
-I have been a national newspaper subeditor, a regional newspaper editor, a local politics news reporter, a BBC and commercial radio news presenter, and a classical music radio presenter.
+I trained as a pianist, singer and violist at the Royal College of Music, London, and gained an MA in Russian Studies at University College, London in 2014.

-This year I gained the degree of DPhil at Oxford University for my thesis on the Soviet politician and Minister of Culture Ekaterina Furtseva, on whose biography I am working.
+This year I was awarded the degree of DPhil at the University of Oxford for research on the Soviet politician and USSR Culture Minister Ekaterina Furtseva, on whose biography I am working.